ChiLunHuang/YouTubeCrawlar-Testing/README.md

 #    print(s.resolution, s.extension, s.get_filesize(), s.url)
 ```

-## To get web content by using requests
+## To get web content by using requests.

 After finding real url by pyfy, we can use `requests` to get the web content.